-If you would like to use overnight shipment through FedEx, we will be happy to arrange and schedule shipping!
+If you would like to use overnight shipping via FedEx, we will be happy to arrange and schedule shipping!

 You may purchase fishing licenses and King stamps here at Big Sky or visit the Alaska Department of Fish and Game to purchase your fishing license online.

 Our river boats fish 4 anglers, and our saltwater boats will fish 6 anglers.
-If your group doesn’t fill a boat, we may group you with another small group.
-It’s common for combined groups to develop long-lasting friendships and time their return tip to Alaska together!
+If your group doesn’t fill a boat, we may combine you with another small group.
+It’s common for combined groups to develop long-lasting friendships and time their return trip to Alaska together!

-Please note, limits are subject to change do to in season closures.
+Please note, limits are subject to change do to in-season closures.
 Always check with your guide.
-They are currently:
+Limits are currently set as:

 Kenai River KING SALMON – 1 per day, closed after July 31.

 Kenai River SOCKEYE SALMON – 3 per day

 Kenai SILVER SALMON – 2 per day in August and three (3) fish per day in September.

 Kenai PINK SALMON – 6 per day.

 HALIBUT – 2 per day (1 large & 1 under 29″).